 It is not a wonder that nothing ever gets accomplished in the United States Congress.
 The Senate spends 31% and the House a whopping 45% of their work week on breaks.
 Out of 260 work days in 2017 the Senate is scheduled to take 79 days off while the House will be taking 115 days off.

-For those of you who think the time back home is meant to speak with constituents, I urge you to make an appointment in August with your Senators and Representatives.
+For those of you who think the time back home is meant to speak with constituents, I urge you to make an appointment with your Senators and Representatives.

 When members are in DC a great deal of their time is spent working as telemarketers raising money for their political Party.
 Paid professional fund-raisers do not have the bargaining power that a Congress Member does.
 Big donors have been given the power of the purse to control Congress with.